Simplify any mechanical assembly process into step-by-step instructions and verify whether user measurements meet specification.

 Masking a projected paint scheme.

-We use mixed reality to simplify complex tasks.
-This is achieved through projection mapping, which involves an integrated system importing and creating 3D geometry to project simple yet concise work instructions onto a contoured surface.
+We use Mixed Reality to simplify complex tasks.
+This is achieved through an integrated system that imports and creates 3D geometry to project simple yet concise work instructions onto any contoured surface.

 Projected Work Instructions for Wire Harness Assembly.